wipplelang/wipple/website/docs/src/learn/index.md

 ![Wipple Playground](/learn/images/playground.png)

-The [Wipple Playground](https://playground.wipple.gramer.dev) is split into two panes.
-On the left is the **editor**, which you'll use to write code.
-On the right is the **console**, which will display the output of your program.
+The playground consists of a code editor into which you can type.
 The editor will automatically detect errors in your code and highlight them!
 Try pressing return a few times so your cursor is on a new line, type a random word (eg. `wipple`), and hover your mouse over the red squiggles.
 What happens?

 By the way, any time you see text in `this font`, it represents code.
 You can copy and paste the code into the playground at any time to try things out on your own!
 Look for the <i class="fa fa-copy clip-button" title="Copy to clipboard" aria-label="Copy to clipboard"></i> button and click it to copy the code to your clipboard.
 Try it now!